wp-plugins/clipix-save-button/readme.txt

 No need to copy and paste code throughout your WordPress site.

-Add a simple Clipix "Save" Button to your posts in minutes!
+Add Clipix "Save" Button to your posts in minutes!

 == Installation ==

-This section describes how to install the plugin and get it working.

-1. Download the plugin.
+Admin Search
 1. In your Admin, go to menu Plugins > Add.
+1. Search for "Clipix"
+1. Find the plugin that's labeled Clipix "Save" Button
+1. Click to install.
+1. Activate the plugin.
+1. A new menu item "Save Button"  will appear in the main menu.

+Download & Upload
+1. Download the plugin (a zip file) on the right column of this page.
+1. In your Admin, go to menu Plugins > Add.
 1. Select the tab "Upload".
 1. Upload the .zip file you just downloaded.
 1. Activate the plugin.
+1. A new menu item "Save Button" will appear in the main menu.

 == Frequently Asked Questions ==

 = What's Clipix? =

 Clipix is an unbelievably useful tool that lets you save and organize everything you see online, and offline, into one central place.
 Everything you save is called a "clip".
-Clips are placed onto your personal clipboards for anything imaginable; articles you want to read, gift ideas, comparison shopping, home decorating¨Cthe possibilities are literally endless.
-It¡¯s free, fun, and changing the way we organize our lives!
+Clips are placed onto your personal clipboards for anything imaginable; articles you want to read, gift ideas, comparison shopping, home decorating &ndash; the possibilities are literally endless.
+It's free, fun, and changing the way we organize our lives!

 == Changelog ==